Is there a change in cat Behavior after spaying?

 Spaying and neutering, however, significantly alter the hormonal landscape of cats.
 In females, spaying eliminates heat cycles and reduces territorial aggression, while neutering males decreases aggressive behaviors and the desire to roam in search of mates.
 These surgeries generally lead to a more harmonious household, as the absence of hormonal influences reduces the likelihood of fights and spraying.

-1. Reduced Aggression: One of the most noticeable changes in spayed and neutered cats is a decrease in aggression.
+1. Reduced Aggression: One of the most noticeable changes in spayed and neutered cats is a decrease in aggression, but this is more true for male cats than females.
 Aggressive behavior, which can include fighting, hissing, and growling, often stems from the desire to protect territory or compete for mates.
-Spayed and neutered cats are generally more relaxed and less likely to engage in these confrontations.
+Neutered cats are generally more relaxed and less likely to engage in these confrontations.

-2. Improved Socialization: Altered cats are often more receptive to socialization and bonding with both humans and other cats.
+2. Improved Socialization: Altered cats are often more easy going and receptive to socialization and bonding with other cats.
 They are less focused on territorial defense and can more easily adapt to the presence of other felines in the household.
 This change can lead to better relationships among cats and between cats and their human companions.
+In fact, I think it would be nearly impossible for most cat owners to have two unaltered male cats in their home.
+There would be so much aggression as well as urine marking, the situation would be very difficult.
+Aggression and marking are two very common reasons that cats are relinquished to the shelters or put outside.

 5. Less Vocalization: Unaltered cats can be quite vocal, especially during the breeding season.
 Spayed and neutered cats tend to be quieter, which can be a welcome change for those who prefer a more peaceful home environment.